turquoisemelon/haven.io/README.md

 Always create your own branch and never commit directly to master branch, please follow these steps:
 Create a new branch
 1. `git checkout -b <<your branch name>>`
-Push your branch to origin to track changes
+\n Push your branch to origin to track changes
 2. `git push --set-upstream origin <<your branch name>>` Commit and push all your changes to origin as you work once you are done your feature switch to local master branch